obowah/funsounds/README.md

 # funsounds
-random pick 1 of 100 funny sounds to hear for a few seconds; and repeat
+randomly picks 1 of 100 funny sounds to hear for a few seconds and repeats